Seeking Clarity and Accountability For Royalty Interests

-Regardless of the type of energy being produced, Texas energy leases have several things in common: they always involve land; they tend to be complicated; and they tend to last over an extended period of time.
+Seeking clarity and accountability for American royalty interests can seem like finding a needle in a haystack.
+Mineral titles, leaseholds, and royalty interests in a developed oil & gas play must contend with decades if not centuries of land title transfers of all kinds, both intentional and unintentional, voluntary and involuntary, and that's only the beginning.
+Pooling and allocation agreements further complicate the matter, and the circumstandes giving rise to a duty to pay royalties change on a monthly basis.
+Regardless of the type of energy being produced, energy leases have several things in common: they always involve land; they tend to be complicated; and they tend to last over an extended period of time.
 Both mineral and surface leases may involve multiple tracts, multiple owners, different types of estates, different types of energy production, different royalty calculations, different payment obligations, and different cleanup and restoration obligations when energy operations are terminated.
 Under these circumstances, calculating royalties and other amounts due under particular leases and division orders can become exceedingly complex, and the risk of underpayment or nonpayment can be substantial.

-Therefore, if you question whether you are receiving all royalties and other amounts that you are entitled to under your particular lease or division order, please do not hesitate to email us at firstname.lastname@example.org schedule a complimentary zoom conference regarding your situation.
+Therefore, if you question whether you are receiving all royalties and other amounts that you are entitled to under your particular lease or division order, please do not hesitate to email us at firstname.lastname@example.org schedule a complimentary visit or zoom conference to discuss your situation.